paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 **(g) Withholding of State income tax from annuities**

 (1) **Agreements with States** — The Director shall, in accordance with this subsection, enter into an agreement with any State within 120 days of a request for agreement from the proper State official.
 The agreement shall provide that the Director shall withhold State income tax in the case of the monthly annuity of any annuitant who voluntarily requests, in writing, such withholding.
-The amounts withheld during any calendar quarter shall be held in the Fund 11 So in original.
-Probably should not be capitalized. and disbursed to the States during the month following that calendar quarter.
+The amounts withheld during any calendar quarter shall be held in the fund and disbursed to the States during the month following that calendar quarter.

 (2) **Limitation on multiple requests** — An annuitant may have in effect at any time only one request for withholding under this subsection, and an annuitant may not have more than two such requests during any one calendar year.